jasmine97xuereb/optimal-monitor/README.md

 eval $(opam env)
 ```
 #### Installs opam-depext
 Opam-depext is a tool to query and install external dependencies of opam packages.
+If you are running opam version 2.1 or later, skip this step as it is installed automatically.
 ```
 opam install depext
 eval $(opam env)